Lewis Goldsworthy: Career

 Goldsworthy made his Twenty20 debut on 16 September 2020, for Somerset in the 2020 t20 Blast.
 Prior to his Twenty20 debut, he was named in England's squad for the 2020 Under-19 Cricket World Cup.
 He made his first-class debut on 29 April 2021, for Somerset in the 2021 County Championship.
 He made his List A debut on 25 July 2021, for Somerset in the 2021 Royal London One-Day Cup.

 In July 2022, in the 2022 County Championship match against Lancashire, Goldsworthy scored his maiden century in first-class cricket.

+In 2024, Goldsworthy joined Leicestershire on loan for the Vitality Blast.
+In June of that year the loan was extended to include two County Championship matches.